RadekKosiada/geo-app-frontend/README.md

 Relates to the mockup, but some UX friendly solutions have been added.
 Once the search query is, input and submit button disappears.
 The place of the input is taken by the name of the location.
 Once the coordinates are displayed two new buttons are added to the UI: Edit and Delete.
 They disappear after deleting the location and the Submit button is back.
+After submitting a new query previous set of data is removed from the page, 'waiting for data' is displayed until new information is received and shown.
 Additional hover effects on buttons;

-### Further improvements to add:
+### Further steps:
 Adding unit tests;
-Refactoring of App.js, mainly to get rid of some repetitions in if blocks, to check which locations/input should be updated;
+Refactoring of App.js, mainly to get rid of some repetitions in if blocks, that check which locations/input should be updated;

 ## Backend